vijayvulava/geochem/_sources/21Energy.md

 </div>

 Energy changes associated with physical processes and chemical reactions must be discussed in the context of a ***system*** and its ***surroundings***.
 A system is a specific part of the universe that interests us; the surroundings are the rest of the universe.
 Practically speaking, surroundings are immediately close to the system.
-In the above examples, ice or water is a system, and all other parts beyond this system (container, etc) are the surroundings.
+In the above examples, ice or water is a system, and all other parts beyond this system (container, etc.) are the surroundings.

 ## How is energy transferred?